eonist/Iterator/ReadMe.md

 - Supports forward and backward iteration
 - Works on regular Arrays etc

+### Weaknesses:
+- Unable to add new items while iterating (use Queue design for that)
+- Does not remove items after they are consumed etc (use Queue design for that)

 ### How do I get it
 - Carthage `github "eonist/Iterator"`
 - Manual Open `.xcodeproj`